allwefantasy/byzer-llm/README.md

 to control max concurrency,how ever, the SaaS model has its own max concurrency limit, the `setup_num_workers` only control the max concurrency accepted by the Byzer-LLM.

-## Quantation
+## Quatization

-For now, only the `InferBackend.transformers` backend support `Quantation` configuration.
+For now, only the `InferBackend.transformers` backend support `Quatization` configuration.
 Here is the baichuan2 example:

 ```python
 llm.setup_gpus_per_worker(2).setup_num_workers(1).setup_infer_backend(InferBackend.Transformers)